First Week Of Retail Sales Set Legal Cannabis Industry In Motion

 “As a nation, we look back at alcohol prohibition and ask how we could have been so foolish,” says Mr. Tvert.
 “It’s time to look forward and put the equally foolish policy of marijuana prohibition behind us.”

-Andy Betts is the General Manager of Denver Relief and a partner at Denver Relief Consulting, is an expert in the field of cannabis cooking and infusions, as well as producing top notch …
+Andy Betts is the General Manager of Denver Relief and a partner at Denver Relief Consulting, is an expert in the field of cannabis cooking and infusions, as well as producing top …

 Based in Denver, Mason Tvert is the Director of Communications at the Marijuana Policy Project (MPP), where he oversees the media strategy and online outreach efforts.
-Prior to taking over MPP’s communications department, he co-directed the …
+Prior to taking over MPP’s communications department, he co-directed …